Print full article

 In most cases of septic arthritis the joint becomes hot, red, swollen, painful and difficult to move, and there is often a fever.
 More than one joint may be affected.
 In patients with prosthetic joints symptoms such as loosening of the joint, chronic pain or poor wound healing may be due to septic arthritis.

 The form of septic arthritis is usually caused by bacteria.
-Infection with Staphylococcus aureus or streptococci — which are types of bacteria commonly found on skin — is the most common cause.
+It is most commonly caused by bacteria that are found on the skin, such as Staphylococcus aureus or streptococci.
 However a wide variety of organisms have been associated with septic arthritis including the bacteria that cause gonorrhoea.
-The rare form may be due to the organism that causes tuberculosis or the yeast Candida albicans.
+Rarely, a form may be due to other organism such as those that cause tuberculosis or the yeast Candida albicans.

 What tests are used?

 The following are common tests used to diagnose septic arthritis or to monitor it’s treatment: